mlange-42/modo/docs/docs/src/guide/config.md

 modo build -i api.json -o docs/
 ```

+## CLI flags

+Most command line flags overwrite config file settings.
+They are not listed here explicitly, please see the [reference](#config-reference).
+There are, however, a few special flags that are useful do trigger different behaviour when working in differnet environments.
+These flags are available for both, `build` and `test`.

+**`--watch`, `-W`**

+Re-run on changes of sources and documentation files.
+Disables all post-processing scripts after running them once.
+In conjunction with the watch mode of your SSG (e.g. [Hugo](https://gohugo.io)), this allows to preview changes
+in a web browser instantly.

+**`--bare`, `-B`**

+Don't run pre- and post-processing scripts.
+May be useful when working in an environment where Mojo🔥 is not available.

+**`--strict`, `-S`**

+Exits with error on any warnings.
+Useful to ensure flawless docs in a CI.

+**`--dry-run`, `-D`**

+Dry-run without any file output.
+Useful for fast tests.
+Disables all post-processing scripts.

 ## Paths

 Paths in the config file as well as the directory structure created by the `init` command are just recommendations.